NinaCarlino/blog/source/2015/square-brackets-in-ruby.markdown

 ```

 The syntax for defining these methods may be surprising, but it can be a great way to encapsulate logic with a familiar interface.
+The next time you find yourself needing to express collection lookups on your objects, consider using square brackets.